rafthedeveloper/TowerDefense/README.md

 ######How it's made:
-This game is made using vanilla JavaScript in using HTML, CSS and Canvas.
+This game is made using vanilla JavaScript using HTML, CSS and Canvas.

 ######Want to contribute?